 NCache is an open source in-memory distributed cache for both .NET and Java based applications.
 NCache helps you in achieving extremely fast transactional speeds for your mission-critical apps with ease of linear scalability.

 NCache is an extremely fast and scalable open source datastore because of its in-memory nature and distributed architecture.
-It is the only 100% native .NET solution in the market as other solutions are C++ and Linux based, making it fit in very nicely to your applications’ .NET stack.
+It is the only 100% .NET / .NET Core solution in the market as other solutions are C++ and Linux based, making it fit in very nicely to your applications’ .NET stack.
 It is the favorite caching solution in .NET developers’ community, making it a .NET market leader for the last 13 years.

 You’ll most likely benefit by using NCache if your application belongs to one of the following categories: